 Pot size Potting and Repotting

-To repot, first remove the plant out of the pot.
-Next knock away the older soil of the roots and observe the plant well to spot if there are any rotten root parts.
+Terracotta or clay pots would be more appropriate to grow these plants.
+Besides, you do not need to repot them on a constant basis.
+Before repotting, ensure that their soil is entirely dry.
+Only then, you start the proceedings.
+To repot, first remove the plant from the pot.
+Next, knock away the older soil from the roots and observe the plant well to spot any rotten root parts.

 Where to Plant